 There are three major reasons why mandatory password updates at regular intervals actually hurts user security.

 It should not come as much of a surprise that requiring users to constantly update or change their passwords is going to result in less sophisticated passwords.
-When companies require routine password changes, what typically occurs is: users will either pick something mundane or simple to remember – as users know it will have to be changed again later.
+When companies require routine password changes, what typically occurs is that users will either pick something mundane or simple to remember.

 “When humans are forced to change their passwords, too often they’ll make a small and predictable alteration to their existing passwords, and/or forget their new passwords.
 When passwords or their corresponding hashes are stolen, it can be difficult at best to detect or restrict their unauthorized use.”

-A great question to ask ones self is: what is the logic behind regularly changing a password in the first place?
-The concept, in theory at least, is that if an individual manages to get their hands on your password, you will change it eventually, and said individual will no longer have access to your data.
+What is the logic behind regularly changing a password in the first place?
+The concept, in theory at least, is that if an individual manages to get their hands on your password, you will change it eventually, and, said individual will no longer have access to your data.

 “If it’s a given that a password is likely to be stolen, how many days is an acceptable length of time to continue to allow the thief to use that stolen password?
 The Windows default is 42 days.
 Doesn’t that seem like a ridiculously long time?”